SEAFARI/ml-projects/README.md

-Rock or Mine Prediction 🪨⛏️
+# Rock or Mine Prediction 🪨⛏️

-📌 Project Overview
+## 📌 Project Overview
-This project builds a Logistic Regression model to classify objects as either Rock or Mine based on sonar signal data.
-The dataset contains frequency-based sonar readings, and the goal is to predict whether the signal represents a rock or a mine.
+This project uses **Logistic Regression** to classify sonar signals as either **Rock** or **Mine** based on frequency-based sonar readings.
+The goal is to build a machine learning model that can accurately distinguish between the two categories.

-🔍 Dataset
+## 🔍 Dataset
-The dataset consists of sonar signal readings taken from undersea objects.
+- The dataset contains sonar signal readings from undersea objects.
-Features represent energy levels at different frequencies.
+- Features represent energy levels at different frequencies.
-Labels:
+- Labels:
-Rock (R)
-Mine (M)
+  - **Rock (R)**
+  - **Mine (M)**

-🚀 Model Used
+## 🚀 Model Details
-Logistic Regression
+- **Algorithm:** Logistic Regression
-Trained on sonar signal data
-Performance metrics:
-Training Accuracy: 83.42%
-Testing Accuracy: 76.19%
+- **Training Accuracy:** 83.42%
+- **Testing Accuracy:** 76.19%

-📊 Results
+## 📊 Results
-The model successfully classifies sonar signals with a reasonable accuracy.
+- The model achieves a **training accuracy of 83.42%** and a **testing accuracy of 76.19%**.
-Further improvements can be made using feature selection, hyperparameter tuning, or more advanced models like SVM or Neural Networks.
+- Performance can be improved through feature selection, hyperparameter tuning, or trying different models.

+## 📌 Future Enhancements
+- Optimize model performance using feature engineering.
+- Compare results with other algorithms like SVM or Neural Networks.
+- Deploy the model as a web application for real-time predictions.

+---

+Feel free to contribute, raise issues, or suggest improvements! 🚀